txpipe/buidler-fest-2026-buy-ticket/README.md

 In this case, the protocol we want to interact with is the "Buidler Fest Ticketing System".
 It's a great example for learning Tx3 since it has a little bit of everything, without getting too complex.

----

-## 0. What we're doing here (spoilers welcome)

-We're going to:

-1. Install and update the Tx3 toolchain.
-2. Peek at the protocol definition in `main.tx3` so we know what magic is happening.
-3. Use `trix` (Tx3's CLI sidekick) to build an unsigned transaction for buying a ticket.
-4. Paste that unsigned CBOR blob into a wallet, sign, and submit it.

-If you only want the quick version, jump to the [TL;DR](tldr.md).
-If you want to actually learn how Tx3 thinks about protocols, stick around.

----

 ## 1. Install and update the Tx3 toolchain